Paws in Parks

 - Pioneer Square

 Dog owners who don't have proper control of their pet or who do not follow the dogs off-leash rules, can face a fine ranging from $100-$300.
-Increased patrols are currently underway and will continue until the end of September, during the time when the area is most popular.Go to Top
+Increased patrols are currently underway through the summer, during the time when the area is most popular.Go to Top